Spartabariallali/Sparta_Airport_Project/README.md

-# Shared Repository for those in Group 3 working on the airlines Project
+# Shared Repository for those in Group 3 working on the Airport Project
+## Project following completion of SQL and Python weeks of the DevOps Stream at [Sparta Global](https://www.spartaglobal.com/)

 :airplane: :airplane: :airplane: :airplane: